mistweaverco/superevil-golint/README.md

 This should also help to minimize the possiblity of merge conflicts and also help to ease-in code-reviews.

-### Passing *90% Code Coverage* check
+### Passing *100% Code Coverage* check

 This one is simple.
 Just write tests.
-Write enough tests, so you have at least 90% covered.
+Write enough tests, so you have 100% covered.
 If you cheat on the system and write tests, that do nothing just to pass this test and I happen to be the peer who is reviewing your code, I will come to your desk and start yelling at you (again).